Data Acquisition System – The Complete Guide

 Both AC and DC potentials can act as interfering forces.

-For instance, placing a sensor directly on a test object (such as a power supply) that has potential above ground (i.e., not at 0V) might cause a signal to be DC-offset by hundreds of volts.
+For instance, placing a sensor directly on a test object (such as a power supply) that has a potential above ground (i.e., not at 0V) might cause a signal to be DC-offset by hundreds of volts.

 AC signals produced by other electrical components in the signal path or the vicinity of the test site might likewise be considered electrical interference or noise.